jasonbayton/11ty/_src/blog/2025/12/the-dpc-allowlist.md

 <img width="500px" src="https://cdn.bayton.org/uploads/2025/dpc-allowlist/Screenshot_20251219-184809.png">

 On the surface, Google’s justification appears to be the typical "security and privacy" refrain.
-A DPC holds considerable power over an end-user device and could result in some rather unsavoury predicaments if a user could be convinced to factory reset their device, initiate provisioning, and enrol into a potential attackers' solution...
+A DPC holds considerable power over an end-user device and could result in some rather unsavoury predicaments if a user could be convinced to factory reset their device, initiate provisioning, and enrol into a potential attacker's solution...
 But as is often the case with these top-down mandates, the "security" label is being used to justify a level of centralised control that feels increasingly stifling for the ecosystem.

 What this results in is perhaps the most significant change to how a DPC operates since the introduction of Android Enterprise, in Android Lollipop (5.0).